 Achieve a healthy, safe, and enduring Los Angeles community forest ecosystem for wildlife as well as for the enjoyment and well being of all Angelenos.

 Duties of the committee include the following:

-- Advise City Council on tree issues.
+- Advise City Council on tree policies, practices and challenges.

 - Help community members work with the City on tree issues.